 Online LearningMyUni is the University of Adelaide's online learning environment.
 It is used to support traditional face-to-face lectures, tutorials and workshops at the University.
 MyUni provides access to various features including announcements, course materials, discussion boards and assessments for each online course of study.

 Learning & Teaching Activities

-Learning & Teaching ModesThis course is offered in fully online learning mode with dedicated assistance from the course coordinator which will help students to improve their research activities.
+Learning & Teaching ModesThis course is offered in blended learning mode with the online component offered as consultations with the lecturer and the participation in recommended workshops which can help students to improve their research activities.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a guide, a 3 unit course comprises a total of 156 hours work (this includes online study components and self-directed study).
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a guide, a 3 unit course comprises a total of 156 hours work (this includes face-to-face contact, any online components and self-directed study).
 Therefore each learning period (6 units) will require approximately 312 hours dedicated to this course.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: